Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Beavers have covered the spread twice this season when underdogs by 3 points or more (in three chances).

-- Oregon State's games this year have gone over the total in five out of 10 opportunities (50%).
+- Oregon State's games this year have hit the over on five of 10 set point totals (50%).

-- Oregon State is 6-3 against the spread and 6-3 overall when the team notches more than 21.2 points.
+- Oregon State is 6-3 against the spread and 6-3 overall in games when it records more than 21.2 points.

-- Oregon State is 5-4 against the spread and 5-4 overall when the team churns out more than 322.7 yards.
+- When Oregon State totals over 322.7 yards, the team is 5-4 against the spread and 5-4 overall.

 - The Beavers have 14 giveaways this season, while the Sun Devils have 16 takeaways .